 In my research, I show that key arguments from feminist epistemology can lead to new insights in political philosophy, and that this impacts some recent debates surrounding how we should approach doing political philosophy more broadly.
+I am currently working on a book on this topic.

 Before my PhD, I completed a BA in Philosophy at King’s College London, and an MPhil, supervised by Prof. Jonathan Wolff, at University College London.